markshperkin/LabelingSoftware/README.md

 ## Preview:
 Please check out the deployed demo: [link](https://labelingsoftware-front.onrender.com/).
-Note that I use a free plan, so it may take up to one minute to start working (thanks to render.com).
+Please note that I am using a free plan, so it may take up to one minute for the process to start (thanks to render.com).
 <img width="2530" height="1100" alt="image" src="https://github.com/user-attachments/assets/64a92152-1cd6-4e99-b298-02561af26edd" />

 ## Key Features